How To Bypass VPN Blockers in 2024: 10 Easy Ways to Get the Content You Want

 7. Change your DNS settings

-Changing your DNS settings can help you bypass VPN blockers, but it's not the safest option as it can pose security risks.
+Changing your DNS settings can help you bypass VPN blocks, but it's not the safest option as it can pose security risks.
 Instead, consider using a VPN with private DNS servers to avoid inconsistencies between DNS and IP addresses, which makes it harder for websites to block your connections.

 Services like Private Internet Access allow you to configure DNS settings within the VPN app, although manual device configuration is also possible (but complex).
 Keep in mind that changing your DNS settings may not help you bypass DPI blocks.